belcortes/notes/readme.md

-# Boiletplate for future projects
+# Boilerplate for future projects

 Includes basic react and auth setup